Napoleon in Holland: Visit

 On 24 September 1811 Napoleon arrived in Breskens, on the 27th in Vlissingen, a strategic city he had visited twice before (in 1803 and 1810).
 A few days later he met with his wife in Antwerp.
 Then they traveled north to the fortified cities of Willemstad and Hellevoetsluis.
-He was accompanied with 75 people and by general Dirk van Hogendorp, who would later become governor of Königsberg, Vilnius, Breslau and Hamburg (and mentioned as one of the few in Napoleon's will).
+He was accompanied with 75 people and by General Dirk van Hogendorp, who would later become governor of Königsberg, Vilnius, Breslau, and Hamburg (and mentioned as one of the few in Napoleon's will).
 On 5 October he arrived in Gorinchem; the next day he left for Utrecht.
 There he met with members of the Old Catholic Church and Jews.
 On 9 October he arrived in Amsterdam, the third capital of his empire and stayed a fortnight in the Royal Palace of Amsterdam.
-With the Dutch merchants he discussed the blockade and the forthcoming collapse of the British economy.
-He visited several wharfs, the military barracks in Quartier Saint Charles, the fortifications on Pampus, and the Trippenhuis.
+With the Dutch merchants he discussed the Continental System and its intended effects on the British economy.
+He visited several wharves, the military barracks in Quartier Saint Charles, the fortifications on Pampus, and the Trippenhuis.
 In the evening François-Joseph Talma gave a performance of Andromaque.
-Via Broek in Waterland and Medemblik Napoleon traveled to Den Helder, in Napoleon's view the most important naval base in the north.
-Vice-admiral Jan Willem de Winter, who later would be buried in the Panthéon, joined him to Texel, and discussed the possibilities to keep the English away from the Dutch coast.
-Because of a lack of funds earlier that year 4.000 Dutch fishermen were forced (through conscript) to join the fleet.
+Via Broek in Waterland and Medemblik Napoleon traveled to Den Helder, which was in Napoleon's view the most important naval base in the north.
+Vice-admiral Jan Willem de Winter, who later would be buried in the Panthéon, accompanied him to Texel, and discussed possibilities to keep the Royal Navy away from the Dutch coast.
+Because of a lack of funds earlier that year 4,000 Dutch fishermen were impressed into the French Imperial Navy.

-Back in Amsterdam Cornelis Rudolphus Theodorus Krayenhoff accompanied Napoleon to see the fortifications of Muiden and Naarden.
-On 22 October the universities of Utrecht, Harderwijk, Franeker were closed.
+Back in Amsterdam C.R.T.
+Krayenhoff accompanied Napoleon to see the fortifications of Muiden and Naarden.
+On 22 October the universities of Utrecht, Harderwijk, and Franeker were closed.
 Also the Athenaeums of Amsterdam and Deventer were shut.
-François Noël and George Cuvier proposed to have Leiden and Groningen kept their universities.
-By decree all christian denominations received money from the municipality.
+François Noël and Georges Cuvier proposed that Leiden and Groningen keep their universities.
+By decree, all Christian denominations received money from the municipality.

-In Haarlem Napoleon visited the Teylers Museum and Paviljoen Welgelegen.
+In Haarlem, Napoleon visited the Teylers Museum and Paviljoen Welgelegen.
 On his way south he visited the locks in Katwijk aan Zee.
-In Leiden he talked to scientists as Sebald Justinus Brugmans, Gerard Sandifort and Matthijs Siegenbeek.
-In the Hague he met with Cornelis Felix van Maanen, the president of the Imperial High Court and responsible for introducing the Code Napoléon in the Netherlands.
-The couple stayed one night in Lange Voorhout Palace; in Rotterdam in Schielandshuis.
-Through Gouda, Oudewater, and Utrecht Napoleon arrived on Loo Palace.
-He visited the IJssel, Hattem, where Herman Willem Daendels' wife lived, and Zwolle.
+In Leiden he talked to scientists Sebald Justinus Brugmans, Gerard Sandifort, and Matthijs Siegenbeek.
+In The Hague he met with Cornelis Felix van Maanen, the president of the Imperial High Court and responsible for introducing the Napoleonic Code in the Netherlands.
+The couple stayed one night in Lange Voorhout Palace; in Rotterdam in Schielandhuis.
+Through Gouda, Oudewater, and Utrecht Napoleon arrived at Het Loo Palace.
+He visited Hattem, where Herman Willem Daendels' wife lived and Zwolle.
 On the last day of October he left Nijmegen and travelled to Wesel.